aripiprazole/ekko/docs/2_writing_parser.md

 Parsing can be hard when trying to write a parser from scratch, even if it is a top-down parser, combinators, etc...
-So this article we are going to use `ANTLR`, that is a full-featured parser generator, that generates for differents targets(Java, C#, etc), so you can reutilize the parser in another projects.
+So this article we are going to use `ANTLR`, that is a full-featured parser generator, that generates for differents targets(Java, C#, etc), so you can utilize the parser in another projects.

 We have no official support for ANTLR in Kotlin, but we can use the Java runtime, so we can use the generated parser by the Java's gradle plugin.
 The plugin classpath is builtin in the gradle dependency manager.